dcreager/libcork/docs/threads.rst

    statements are different in those ``cork_once`` invocations, then it's undefined which one gets executed.

-   It's fine if the function that contains the ``cork_once`` call is recursive; if the same thread tries to obtain the underlying lock multiple times, the second and later calls will silently succeed.
+   If the function that contains the ``cork_once`` call is recursive, then you should call the ``_recursive`` variant of the macro.
+With the ``_recursive`` variant, if the same thread tries to obtain the underlying lock multiple times, the second and later calls will silently succeed.
+With the regular variant, you'll get a deadlock in this case.

 These macros are usually used to initialize a static variable that will be shared across multiple threads::